Jorge Goeters

 Jorge Goeters (born June 26, 1970) is a Mexican racecar driver.

 At the present time, Goeters competes full-time in the NASCAR Mexico Series in Mexico.
 In the past few years he also competed at the international level on a limited basis, running a handful of races in the NASCAR Nextel Cup Series, NASCAR Busch Series, NASCAR PEAK Mexico Series, Indy Lights, Champ Car World Series, A1 Grand Prix, and Rolex Sports Car Series.
 He is known for winning the pole position for the inaugural Busch Series race in Mexico City.

 Early career

 Goeters had an early start in motorsports, beginning in motocross at the age of eight.
 He won several championships in Mexico, as well as international events in this discipline, before making the move to auto racing in 1993.

 In 1996, Goeters won his first national championship, in the Prototypes category.
-The next year he won the Mexican Trans-Am series, and in 1998 he went to compete in the United States.
+The next year, he won the Mexican Trans-Am series, and in 1998 he went to compete in the United States.

-In 1998, Goeters had a fairly successful debut season in the Indy Lights championship, in which he earned one Pole position, one track record, two top five, and two top ten finishes.
+In 1998, Goeters had a fairly successful debut season in the Indy Lights championship, in which he earned one pole position, one track record, two top-fives, and two top-ten finishes.

 Back in his homeland, Goeters competed in the Mexican Formula 2 Championship in 2001, and the MasterCard Truck Series Championship in 2002.

-In 2004, Goeters took part in the inaugural season of the Desafío Corona stock car series, and finished 4th in the championship.
+In 2004, Goeters took part in the inaugural season of the Desafío Corona stock car series, and finished fourth in the championship.